Sciences with the 2.5-meter Wide Field Survey Telescope (WFST): Expected Performance and Survey Strategy

 \subsubsection{Strongly-lensed AGNs}

 When AGNs are lensed by intervening objects (galaxies in particular), multiple images may be observed.
-Such strongly-lensed AGN systems are of fundamental importance to a number of astrophysical frontiers.
-They facilitate the measurement of the total-mass profile and dark-matter substructures in the lens galaxies, and are used to probe the co-evolution of black holes and their hosts at cosmological distances.
+Such strongly lensed AGN systems are of fundamental importance to a number of astrophysical frontiers.
+They facilitate the measurement of the total-mass profile and dark-matter substructures in the lens galaxies, and are used to probe the coevolution of black holes and their hosts at cosmological distances.
 When the light curves of lensed AGNs are obtained, these systems can be further used to constrain the stellar initial mass function in the lens galaxies and to measure the size and temperature profile of the accretion disks surrounding BHs in the background AGNs.
 In addition, strongly-lensed AGNs with time delay measurements may deliver independent and precise measurements of the Hubble constant, a probe of particular importance to deepen the understanding of the growing tension between the $H_0$ values given by distance ladders and cosmic microwave background observations.

-The discovery of strongly-lensed AGN systems traditionally relies on imaging- and spectroscopy-based methods, though several variability-based methods have been developed recently \cite{Chao20b, Shu21}, which may render ongoing and upcoming time-domain surveys (e.g. ZTF, WFST, and LSST) fully exploited.
-To date, $\approx 200$ strongly-lensed AGN systems have been found, of which light-curve measurements for individual lensed images are avaible to only $\approx 30$ \footnote{\url{https://obswww.unige.ch/~millon/d3cs/COSMOGRAIL_public/code.php}}.
-A simulation conducted by Oguri et al. \cite{oguri10} suggests that, on average, there exist $\simeq 0.06$ galaxy-scale strongly-lensed AGN systems per deg$^2$ possessing two (for two-image systems) or three (for four-image systems) lensed images brighter than $i=22$ mag.
-Therefore, we expect WFST to detect $\approx 500$ strongly-lensed AGN systems, and notably, to further deliver multi-band high-cadence light curves of these systems.
+The discovery of strongly lensed AGN systems traditionally relies on imaging and spectroscopy-based methods, though several variability-based methods have been developed recently \cite{Chao20b, Shu21}, which may render ongoing and upcoming time-domain surveys (e.g. ZTF, WFST, and LSST) fully exploited.
+To date, $\approx 200$ strongly-lensed AGN systems have been found, of which light-curve measurements for individual lensed images are available to only $\approx 30$ \footnote{\url{https://obswww.unige.ch/~millon/d3cs/COSMOGRAIL_public/code.php}}.
+A simulation conducted by Oguri et al. \cite{oguri10} suggests that, on average, there exist $\simeq 0.06$ galaxy-scale strongly lensed AGN systems per deg$^2$ possessing two (for two-image systems) or three (for four-image systems) lensed images brighter than $i=22$ mag.
+Therefore, we expect WFST to detect $\approx 500$ strongly lensed AGN systems, and notably, to further deliver multiband high-cadence light curves of these systems.
 The resultant extensive legacy dataset will potentially be a significant step forward in multiple relevant frontiers.